 There is something about every changing season that makes us all crave something new.
-For some of us that means a wardrobe refresh, trying out a trendy wellness class, or testing out a recipe in the kitchen.
+For some of us, that means a wardrobe refresh, trying out a trendy wellness class, or testing out a recipe in the kitchen.
 And, at one point or another, you have probably wondered if you should experiment with new hair color.
 Sure, there are the classics — brunette, blonde or something in between — but we wouldn’t be surprised if your Pinterest boards are filled with purple hair inspiration.
 For starters, purple is easier to pull off than other colors.
 And since it has both warm and cool undertones, there is a guaranteed option that will complement your skin tone.
 Plus, we love how the color instantly gives you a boost of confidence.

 So, whether you are considering getting your hair dyed purple or you have already taken the plunge, here is your purple hair 101 guide to maintaining the look.
 Following these tricks and tips will help your color look vibrant for up to six weeks.

 First, get your hair into a healthy state

 Even before you step into the salon, you want to prep your hair in advance.
 “The healthier your hair is, the longer the color will last,” says Kelly Noonan, colorist at Frédéric Fekkai Salon in NYC’s SoHo.
 “If the hair is too damaged, the less vibrant the color will be, and it will fade faster.”
 Split ends look even more obvious with colored hair so “make sure you get a trim before going purple,” she says.
 At home, use a weekly hair mask in the shower like The One by Frédéric Fekkai The Ultimate One Repair Mask in lieu of your regular conditioner.
 Let it sink in for up to five minutes to strengthen and smooth hair overtime.
 Or, if your hair is already dry, use a nourishing styling cream like Ouai Leave-in Conditioner to protect your hair from heat styling (one of the main causes of damage).

 View this post on Instagram